-PARTICIPATION ON ATHLETIC TEAMS AND MEDICAL TREATMENT

-I, the Student, have read the student handbook and participation code regulations governing eligibility and participation on athletic teams at McGraw High School.
+PARTICIPATION ON ATHLETIC TEAMS AND MEDICAL TREATMENT I, the Student, have read the student handbook and participation code regulations governing eligibility and participation on athletic teams at McGraw High School.
 I understand the provisions while a member of any team.

-Sport

-Parent/Guardians Legal

-Student's Signature

-I, the Parent/Legal Guardian, have read the student handbook and participation code regulations governing eligibility and participation of students on the athletic teams at McGraw High School.
+Sport Student's Signature I, the Parent/Legal Guardian, have read the student handbook and participation code regulations governing eligibility and participation of students on the athletic teams at McGraw High School.
 I have reviewed it with my son/daughter.
 I agree to cooperate with school personnel in enforcing it as it applies to him/her.
 I give my permission for him/her to participate in the stated sport, subject to the standards and provisions stated, both at home and away, recognizing that the required activities involved in sports participation hold a potential for physical injury even to fatality.
 I have been advised that in the event of injury, my personal accident/health insurance carrier, if any, shall provide primary insurance coverage with the school's Pupil Benefits Plan Insurance providing secondary and limited coverage.

-Signature:

-(Below For use by coach in case of emerge gency)

-Student Name: Grade:

-Address: DOB:

-Home Phone:Parent Nan ne/ Cell Phone:

-Emergency Contact Name: Relationship:

-Phone:

-I give permission for my child aid and medical treatment if needed while participat

-Parents, please list any medical conditions, allergies important to relay to medical professionals in the ca

-Parents Name (please print):

-Home Phone:
+Parent/Guardians Legal Signature:(Below-- For use by coach in case of emergency).....
+Student Name: Grade: Address: DOB: Home Phone: Parent Name/Cell Phone: Emergency Contact Name: Relationship: Phone: I give permission for my child to receive any first aid and medical treatment if needed while participating in sports activities.
+Parents, please list any medical conditions, allergies, or medications that would be important to relay to medical professionals in the case of an emergency: Parents Name (please print): Work Phone: Home Phone:

 Parent's/Legal Guardian's Signature: